ThomasWorkOnline/Quark/README.md

 	make config=release
 	make config=dist

-4. Run `GenInclude_MacOS.sh`.
-This will generate the `include` directory alongside the `lib` folder.<br />
-Note: *`GenInclude_MacOS.sh` will only copy files, so make sure the application is compiled for your desired platform.*

-5. Link the appropriate libraries for your application (remember to link the debug and release configs appropriately).
+4. Link the appropriate libraries for your application (remember to link the debug and release configs appropriately).

 ## On Linux
 Coming soon!

+## Building Quark without Premake
+1. Run `Scripts/GenInclude_<platform>` script.
+This will generate the `include` directory.<br />
+Note: *`GenInclude_...` will also create a 'lib' directory and copy the binaries inside if they are built.*

 ## Dependencies
 - [glm](https://github.com/g-truc/glm)